-- (A) employee involved in consolidation herein provided, whose new assignment requires performance of duties on a geographic territory not familiar to him, will be given full cooperation, assistance and guidance order in that employee's qualifications therefor shall be accomplished as quickly as possible. - (B) An employee whose new assignment requires performance of duties on a geographic territory not familiar to him will not suffer any loss of compensation while qualifying for such territory.
+- (A) Any employee involved in the consolidation herein provided, whose new assignment requires performance of duties on a geographic territory not familiar to him, will be given full cooperation, assistance and guidance in order that the employee's qualifications therefor shall be accomplished as quickly as possible. - (B) An employee whose new assignment requires performance of duties on a geographic territory not familiar to him will not suffer any loss of compensation while qualifying for such territory.